 Writers based in the North West of England enter anonymously, meaning all scripts are judged on their own merit by impartial readers, with no knowledge of the writer’s background or previous experience.
 Furthermore, every entrant receives feedback on their script.
 The prize is £1,500, mentoring and a rehearsed reading of the work.

-The Lancaster Playwriting Prize 2022 award winner was Joseph Irwin with his play MAMA, a rehearsed reading will take place later this year.
+The Lancaster Playwriting Prize 2023 award winner was Matthew Gabrielli with his play Fool's Gold, a rehearsed reading will take place later this year.

-The 2022 judges were Lancaster University alumna and prize funder and actor Lucy Briers, Lancaster University’s Dr Tajinder Singh Hayer, Director of the Dukes Karen O’Neill and writer Ben Weatherill.
+The 2023 judges were Lancaster University alumna and prize funder and actor Lucy Briers, Lancaster University’s Dr Tajinder Singh Hayer, Director of the Dukes Karen O’Neill and writer Alice Christina-Corrigan.